truffle-box/filecoin-box/README.md

 ![box-artwork](box-img-sm.png)

 Welcome to the Filecoin box.
-The goal of this box is to both get you hands-on with all the official Filecoin support available within Truffle and Ganache, and to efficiently kick-start your journey of understanding Filecoin ecosystem and the benefits that robust decentralized storage can bring to your DApps.
+The goal of this box is to both get you hands-on with all the official Filecoin support available within Truffle and Ganache, and to kick-start your journey into the Filecoin ecosystem and the benefits that robust decentralized storage can bring to your DApps.

 The context of the box is that of a decentralized art gallery.
-It comprises both Lotus and IPFS nodes (simulating the process of creating a storage deal), an Ethereum node (for the deployment of the [ERC-721](https://docs.openzeppelin.com/contracts/3.x/) based NFT contracts) and a [front-end](#gallery-ui) for viewing the gallery and the assets decentrally stored within.
+It comprises both [Lotus](https://docs.filecoin.io/reference/lotus-api/) and IPFS nodes (simulating the process of creating a storage deal), an Ethereum node (for the deployment of the [ERC-721](https://docs.openzeppelin.com/contracts/3.x/) based NFT contracts) and a [front-end](#gallery-ui) for viewing the gallery and the assets decentrally stored within.

 ## Requirements